About Brian Mason

 From fighting for affordable housing, pushing for the fair treatment of seniors and students, to advocating against deregulation, speaking up for our environment and against cuts in education and protecting public health care, Brian Mason is known amongst many Albertans as a strong and effective voice for the people in the Alberta Legislature.

 Brian Mason was first elected as the MLA for Edmonton-Highlands-Norwood in a by-election in 2000.

-After graduating with a degree in Political Science from the University of Alberta in the mid-1970s, Brian was a bus driver for Edmonton Transit.
+After attending the University of Alberta in the mid-1970s, majoring in Political Science, Brian was a bus driver for Edmonton Transit.
 While driving the city bus, Brian realized the importance of public services and learned first-hand the struggle that ordinary families in Alberta face to make ends meet.
 Brian met thousands of Edmontonians while driving for Edmonton Transit, and many of his passengers encouraged him to run for office.

 In 1989, after challenging a policy that prevented municipal employees from running for office, Brian was elected by the people of north-east Edmonton as their city councillor.

 On City Council, Brian was known as a voice for strong public services and sustainable development.
 He was re-elected in 1992, 1995 and 1998.